jzhou-k/DWIGHT-The-watergun-alarm/README.md

 ## Software/Firmware

-nothing much to say here, the code is pretty simple. wifiCam.ino runs on esp32, it handles the camera server and parses strings to move the servos mainControl.py contains the alarm function, once alarm rings it starts face detection and sends the string to esp32
+nothing much to say here, the code is pretty simple.

+wifiCam.ino runs on esp32, it handles the camera server and parses strings to move the servos.

+mainControl.py contains the alarm function, once alarm rings it starts face detection and sends the string to esp32.

 Some things to note: